 Following are different ways to ensure jobs are offset.
 The following examples assume that an optional bin is installed and offset stacking is supported in physical bin 1.
-Refer to the table on page 44 for X and Y values denoting the printer specific bin numbers.
+Refer to the table on page 50 for X and Y values denoting the printer specific bin numbers.

-• Specify OUTBIN in the JCL statements as follows:

-'''

-//OUT1 OUTPUT OUTBIN=Y

-//DDNAME DD SYSOUT=CLASS,OUTPUT=(,OUT1)

-'''

-- Specify OUTBIN=X in the OUTPUT DD card of your IEBGENER job. - In the printer's Option Card Menu > IPDS MENU > MAP OUTPUT BIN menu, change Bin Mapping 1 output bin value from Standard Bin to Bin Y. (Assumes the host output bin selection number is 1.)
+- Specify OUTBIN in the JCL statements as follows: //OUT1 OUTPUT OUTBIN=Y //DDNAME DD SYSOUT=CLASS,OUTPUT=(,OUT1) - Specify OUTBIN=X in the OUTPUT DD card of your IEBGENER job. - In the printer's IPDS Settings > Map Output Binmenu, change Bin Mapping 1 output bin value from Standard Bin to Bin Y. (Assumes the host output bin selection number is 1.)
 This routes all jobs that would normally have gone to the printer standard bin to bin Y, which supports offset stacking.
-See MAP OUTPUT BINS Menu Options on page 31 for details on bin mapping.
+See MAP OUTPUT BINS Menu Options on page 39 for details on bin mapping.